skur42/skur42/README.md

 <br />
 <br />

 I'm a Full Stack Developer & Designer from India 🇮🇳, currently I'm the Lead Frontend Developer at 🙍🏽‍♂️ @Noesis Learnings.
+I love working with perfection and great design in my work.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Voz
+- 🛠 I’m currently working on Voz(https://thevoz.in/)
 - 📫 How to reach me: Message me on LinkedIN
 -->